rajeshrideshmukh/missingskill-learning/bbbwad/basic-building-block.md

 ## 📌 Database

-- Database is a collection data which is organized in such a way that data could be accessed and modified easily.
+- Database is a collection of data which is organized in such a way that data could be accessed and modified easily.

   Various types of databases are used for storing data: